allenjedb/allenxd.github.io/content/posts/noname.md

 ---

-NoName is an intermediate rated Proving Grounds Play machine that covers command injection and SUID privesc.
+NoName is an intermediate Proving Grounds Play machine that covers command injection and SUID privesc.
 <!--more-->
 ## NMAP